turingschool/backend-curriculum-site/module3/lessons/jquery_dom_traversal_and_manipulation.md

   });
 ```

+***Warning***: A `debugger` statment will not trigger unless your inspector tools in the browser are open.
+This is meant to not interrupt a users experience if a developer accidently commits and deploys a `debugger` statement.

 In the browser, if we open up the dev tools, navigate to the console and try to search for something.
 The program will freeze on the line `debugger`.
 This lets us type stuff into our `console` to see what's going on.

-For more details and information about other ways to dig into your js, check out the [Chrome Documentation](https://developer.chrome.com/devtools/docs/javascript-debugging).
+For a more indepth lesson on working with DevTools - check out [advanced debugging](http://frontend.turing.io/lessons/debugging-with-devtools.html) or the [Chrome Documentation](https://developer.chrome.com/devtools/docs/javascript-debugging).

+![dev tools][dev-tools]

+[dev-tools]: /assets/images/lessons/jquery/dev-tools.jpg

+---

 ## Intro to the DOM